 How Many Watts Does a Toshiba Laptop Use?

-Toshiba laptops run at about 25.5 watts while in use, and this value can change depending on the type of battery that is installed.
+Toshiba laptops run at about 15-50 watts while in use, and this value can change depending on various factors as stated earlier as well.
+Battery type also matters in consuming power while it is being charged.
 For example, if you have a 3-cell lithium-ion laptop, it will draw about 19 watts per hour when plugged into an electrical outlet and charged.